DWS-2025/project-taskmanager-new/README.md

 # 🗂 Task Manager

 *Task Manager* is a web application designed to help users organize their personal and collaborative work.

-Users can create projects, add tasks within those projects, and group them for better team coordination.
-Whether you're managing your own to-dos or working with others, Task Manager makes it easy to plan and track tasks across multiple projects.
+It allows its users to be grouped into workgroups, of which there is an user owner.
+This is the one that can add or remove members of the group, or assign the ownership to another user belonging to the group.
+Users as members can leave the groups at will.

+Users can create projects and assign them to a group, and the assignment can be changed to any group that the owner user owns.
+Each user has their own personal group for private projects, and participants in a group can work on all the projects assigned to that group.

+Within projects, tasks can be created, consisting of a title, a rich text description, and the ability to upload an associated image.
+Tasks also have the possibility to generate a PDF report of them, there is the possibility to consult the last report generated, or generate a new one.
+Each user is the owner of his created tasks, which means that only he can modify them, or perform operations with the reports.

+Users with ROLE_ADMIN will be able to access and modify all groups and projects, and the tasks of each of these.
+They will also be able to manage the members and property of any group, as well as being able to reassign any project to any group.
+These users can also list and delete all users, except the admins.

 ---